Code-Experts-Ltd/rntemplate/readme.md

 # RN Template

-This is a baisc template to quickstart the react native project.
-It has the following components
+This is a baisc template to quickstart the react native project